Annual Events in NYC

 Grand Central Holiday Fair

 Satisfy your shopping list and get into the holiday spirit by visiting one of the many outdoor holiday shops that pop up in winter all around the City.
-From Union Square to Grand Central to Bryant Park to Columbus Circle, hundreds of merchants set up shop offering everything from clothing to trinkets.
+In Union Square, Grand Central Terminal, Bryant Park and Columbus Circle, hundreds of merchants set up shop offering clothing, trinkets and more.
 In addition to helping out local merchants, you can finish off your list and perhaps find a little something special for yourself.

 Rockefeller Center Tree Lighting